Public Transit

 The Red Cross will still be completing trips that require travel outside of the boundaries of Collingwood, Wasaga Beach, and Clearview Township.
 Please continue to call 705-721-3313 to book rides out of area if needed.

 As mandated by the AODA, municipalities that provide conventional transit services are required to provide specialized transit services during the same hours and for the same fare in the jurisdiction in which both services operate.
 At this time, service will be maintained during the same hours as public transit.
-If there is a desire in the community to extend transit service hours, then the decision to extend hours of service would be applied to both conventional and specialized services and would have to be approved by your elected municipal officials.

-On demand transit is a transit service without a fixed schedule or itinerary.
+On Demand transit is a transit service without a fixed schedule or itinerary.
 It’s a transit service where the busses are scheduled based on the rider demand – and not the other way around!
 By requesting and booking your rides in advance, the system knows where to go to efficiently meet the demand at each moment in time.

 The first phase of on demand transit will only be available using the existing bus stops on the Colltrans East, West, and Crosstown Routes.